V1EngineeringInc/V1EngineeringInc-Docs/docs/mpcnc/PParts.md

 |   1 | Core ClampY            | 45%+   |   A   |
 |   1 | Core                   | 70%    |   B   |

 A tool mount is also needed for your specific tool.
 A list of mounts I have designed are [below](#spindle-options).
-You can also find user designed mounts on PrusaPrinters and Thingiverse by searching "MPCNC Primo" and your tool name.
+You can also find user designed mounts on Printables and Thingiverse by searching "MPCNC Primo" and your tool name.

 Color is the default color scheme I use to print the kits.
 Color `A` is one color of filament, and `B` is the second color of filament.